day8/re-frame/README.md

 The whole thing might be a multistep process, but we only have to bother ourselves with the writing of the components.
 Reagent/ReactJS looks after the rest.

-If the ratom changes, the DOM changes.
+If the `app-db` changes, the DOM changes.
 The DOM is a function of the ratom (state of the app).

 But wait ... we do have to do some work to kick off the flow correctly ...

 ### Subscriptions

-Bback to the first part of our diagram:
+Back to the first part of our diagram:
 ```
 app-db -->  components --> hiccup
 ```

 How does the flow begin.
 How does data flow from the `app-db` to the components?

-We want our say that components `subscribe` to changes in `app-db`.
+We want our components to `subscribe` to changes in `app-db`.

-XXX Talk about subscribe
+XXX Talk about    (subscribe  some-id)
 XXX Talk about registration of subscription handlers.

-(subscribe [:pods]

 components tend to be organised into a heirarchy and often data is flowing from parent to child compoentns.

-But at certain points, for example at the root compoentns, something has to 'subscribe' to `app-db`
+But at certain points, for example at the root components, something has to 'subscribe' to `app-db`

 ### Event Flow